clarissalabrum/math4610-1/projects/sharedLibraryProject/README.md

 ### Project Exercises

-Question 1: Creating a Shared Library: Download the following codes for creation of a shared library.
+**Question 1: Creating a Shared Library:** Download the following codes for creation of a shared library.

 1. [helloworld.c](https://jvkoebbe/math4610/projects/sharedLibraryProbject/helloWorld.c)
 2. [annoyingHelloWorld.c](https://jvkoebbe/math4610/projects/sharedLibraryProject/annoyingHelloWorld.c)

+Next, compile the routines that you have downloaded into object modules using the following:

+    gcc -c *.c

+This will produce two files with a .o extension.
+The last step in the process is to create a library using the following
+command:

+    ar cvf mylib.a

+The result is an archive file that programs can link to and use the modules within.

+**Question 2: Link/Run a Program to a Shared Library**

+**Question 3: Add a New Module to a Shared Library**

+**Question 4: Delete a Module**

+**Question 5: Using Freely Available Libraries**

+Using programming languages like Python, programmers bump into toolboxes, packages, libraries, and so on.
+In this part of the project, the numpy package associated with Python will be used to see how to load freely available packages programmers use to reuse well tested codes.